AndrewZhouMQ123/Sci_Graph_API/README.md

 # SCIENTIFIC GRAPH API
-- plots from given parameters or csv data
+- generates static plots / charts from given parameters or csv data
 - fits csv data from given guess parameters and returns generated plot of best fit with fit parameters
 - plots and fits are available as downloadable pdfs (best format for latex)